What is the Patent cost framework?

 The second major cost center is related to the examination costs.
 In the diagram below, this cost represents the activity to the right of the vertical green line.
 This is the cost associated with responding to an Office Action and other activities associated with getting your patent application through the USPTO.
 For example, if the examiner rejects your patent application, we need to prepare and file a response laying out the reasons that your invention deserves a patent.
 This is all part of the examination costs which usually range between $5,000 to $10,000.

 The timing of the cash flow for these two major costs is generally more important to the inventor.
 For example, to delay costs and minimize upfront legal costs, you can employ Route 1 above.
 Alternatively, if a granted patent is needed immediately, then the patent process can be compressed or expedited as shown by Route 4 but you wouldn’t be able to delay those expenses.
 The costs associated with preparing and filing the patent application (i.e., first major cost) and examination costs (i.e., second major cost) will be incurred within 9 months of each other.

 Basic Principle for controlling cash flow of the patent process

 The basic principle that I recommend to many of my clients is to delay patent-related expenses until a justification exists for incurring further costs.

 The justification to get a patent and incur the initial cost to prepare and file a patent application is simple.
-If you don’t prepare and file a patent application now, then later on, you will not have any means to stop your competitors from competing against you if they copy your product or invention.
-In this regard, the cost to prepare and file the patent application is a cost of doing business.
+If you don’t prepare and file a patent application now, then, later on, you will not have any means to stop your competitors from competing against you if they copy your product or invention.
+In this regard, the cost to prepare and file the patent application is the cost of doing business.